 Passenger and goods lifts are widely used and can be found in virtually every industry branch.
 There are five types of elevators due to their construction and application:

-• Passenger lifts are used to move people vertically between floors.
-Lifts of this type are electrically or hydraulically driven.
+• Passenger crane are used to move people vertically between floors.
+Lifts of this type are either electrically or hydraulically powered.
 The lift moves in the lift shaft along rigid guides.

-• The goods lift has no control inside the cabin.
-It is intended only for the transport of goods and cannot be entered by people.
-The operator controls the elevator from the outside.
-The crane itself moves along vertical guides or slightly inclined to the vertical.
+• Freight crane has no controls inside the cab.
+It is only designed to transport goods and people are not allowed to enter it.
+The operator controls the lift from outside.
+The lift itself moves along vertical or slightly inclined to vertical guides.

-• A goods-service lift is a different type of a goods lift, with the difference that it has space for people who can load and unload the elevator.
+• Freight and service crane is another type of goods lift, the difference being that it has space for people to take care of loading and unloading the lift.

-• A hospital lift is a special type of lift adapted to transport people and hospital beds together with medical equipment.
-It distinguishes itself from other passenger and goods lifts above all with its functions designed for priority travel.
+• Hospital crane is a special type of lift, adapted to transporting people and hospital beds together with medical equipment.
+It is distinguished from other passenger and goods lifts primarily by its functions designed for emergency driving.

-• A construction crane is an elevator used on construction sites to transport both people and cargo.
-The elevator has a cabin or platform that moves along vertical or slightly inclined guides.
+• Construction crane is a lift used on construction sites to transport both people and loads.
+The lift features a cabin or platform that moves along vertical or gently inclined guides.

 What legal regulations govern the operation of passenger and goods lifts?